A seated photo of artist Valeria Nicolás Tizol Vivas. She wears glasses and smiles lightly at the camera.

 Tizol Vivas is an elemental and interdisciplinary artist whose practice explores how material forms, ancient dialects, and time transform and hold knowledge of her and others’ human experiences.
 Her work alludes to memory, cultural histories, traditions, elemental processes, and spiritual architectural sensibilities, all of which are investigated through self-introspection, material interventions, experimental arrangements, and mark-making techniques.

 Valeria Nicolás Tizol Vivas.
-Filtros, wood panel, muslin fabric totes, wild clay from Vega Baja Puerto Rico, water, 3'x6'x3', 2021.
-Photograph is courtesy of the artist.
+Filtros, 2021.
+Wood panel, muslin fabric totes, wild clay from Vega Baja PR, water, 3 x 6 x 3 feet.
+Image courtesy of the artist.